ZachiNachshon/homebrew-tap/README.md

 <h4 id="add-tap-to-brew">Add a Tap to local brew</h4>

-Tap can be added to a local brew in order to expose its available formulas within it in search results (`brew search` output):
+Tap can be added to a local brew in order to expose its available formulas within it in search results (`brew search <package-name>`):

 1. Add the external Tap